How to Cook Halloumi?

 Origin of Halloumi Cheese

-How Halloumi Cheese is Made?
+How is Halloumi Cheese Made?

 Halloumi cheese is prepared by adding rennet in the warm milk which separates the curd and whey naturally.
 The curd portion is left to firm up then later it is poached in the whey with added salt.
 The second process makes this halloumi cheese unique by giving its high melting point.